daattali/beautiful-jekyll/course.md

 * You’ll have access to this course forever
 * Support through the course - I'm an email or message away

 **Please note:** This course is not a one-time solution as I believe that life is a process of learning and growing.
 However, I promise you that this course is packed with things you can grow with going forward.
 I’m just like you, wading through finding myself over the years at home.
 Welcome to _Simplify Your Home Life: a course for busy moms_!
+Let's start creating our **simple home**!

 ##### Pricing